Sitemap • Advanced Search

 • Writing and managing plans for your area's development, including management of the natural and urban environment.

-• Making bylaws and enforcing them.
+• Making bylaws and enforcing them, (e.g. dog control, liquor licensing, noise control).

 • Participating in community partnerships and initiatives such as reducing crime, increasing jobs or access to housing.